Alvox12/Projects-with-Social-Impact/citizenship.md

 ### SavePets

-Three Montgomery Upper Middle School students are working on an app for SAVE (an animal shelter) to provide the following capabilities -
+Three Montgomery Upper Middle School students are working on an app for SAVE (an animal shelter) to provide the following capabilities:

 -Allow potential adopters to view pet inventory and contact SAVE if interested -Allow people to see what donations SAVE needs
 -Allow potential volunteers to sign-up